+Sherwin B. Nuland Summer Institute in Bioethics

 Selection of Participants: Qualified students will have demonstrated an interest in the area of bioethics, either by having taken courses or written papers in the area, or by having seriously engaged with bioethical issues through work or extracurricular activities.
 Yale reads “bioethics” broadly to include medical, biological and environmental ethics.
 Candidates may be undergraduates, graduate students, or post-graduates in any field, from law to religion, from forestry to medicine, from philosophy to political science, from literature to anthropology, so long as they can make the case for the contribution of their field to bioethical debate.
 The selection committee will choose candidates on the basis of their established interest in the field, evidence of their academic ability, evidence of their capacity to contribute to the group experience; and relevant intellectual, life, and work experience.

 Fees: For the summer of 2017, the fees will be $1,800 (undergraduates), $2,200 (graduate students and post-doctoral fellows), and $3,200 (professionals); this is exclusive of transportation and housing costs, which participants must fund themselves.
-Some scholarships are available.
-Please make every attempt to arrange payment by check (either bank or personal); this is preferable to wire transfers or cash.
+Payment must be received well in advance of the program start date, and may be submitted by check - drawn on a US bank - or via wire transfer.
 We are not able to accept credit cards.
 The Bioethics Center can facilitate access to relatively inexpensive on-campus dormitory-style housing.
 Rates may vary by amenities offered.
 These fees must be paid to the housing office, not the Bioethics Center.
 In general, the use of this housing is only possible during the period of the program; specific dates will be conveyed to participants each year.